What is Prehabilitation

 - Educating the athlete about the risks of a sport and methods to minimize it.

-Prehabilitation helps in increasing the functional capabilities of a patient prior and post surgery.
-Similarly in sports help prevent injury and reduces the recovery time post injury.
+Prehabilitation helps in increasing the functional capabilities of a patient prior to and post-surgery.
+Similarly in sports help prevent injury and reduces the recovery time post-injury.

-Rehabilitation is crucial for recovery of a patient, however, prehabilitation hold its own benefits.
-Prehabilitation is the most neglected aspect of any surgery in India.
-Studies have shown that patients who undergo proper prehabilitation, shows reduced levels of pain and recover in considerable quick time post surgery.
+Rehabilitation is crucial for the recovery of a patient, however, prehabilitation holds its own benefits.
+It is the most neglected aspect of any surgery in India.
+Studies have shown that patients who undergo proper prehabilitation, show reduced levels of pain and recover in considerable quick time post-surgery.

-In a study of patients undergoing spine surgery, the group of patients who underwent an integrated prehabilitation program showed better outcome and shorter stay in hospital.
+In a study of patients undergoing spine surgery, the group of patients who underwent an integrated prehabilitation program showed better outcomes and shorter stays in the hospital.

-Prehabilitation also reduces the post operative rehabilitation treatment considerably, likewise, the cost a patient bear on rehabilitation.
+It also reduces the post-operative rehabilitation treatment considerably, likewise, the cost a patient bear on rehabilitation.

-According to Arthritis Today, a patient’s prehabilitation programme for a knee procedure can reduce recovery time and reduce the need for post-surgery rehab in hospital by up to 73%.
+According to Arthritis Today, a patient’s rehabilitation program for a knee procedure can reduce recovery time and reduce the need for post-surgery rehab in hospitals by up to 73%.

-Orthopaedic and sports cases in particular are benefitted from prehabilitation, as it is very effective in strengthening the muscles and improve the flexibility of soft tissue surrounding the site of orthopaedic procedures or sports injury.
+Orthopedic and sports cases, in particular, are benefitted from rehabilitation, as it is very effective in strengthening the muscles and improve the flexibility of soft tissue surrounding the site of orthopedic procedures or Sports Injury.